SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 In the flowchart above, you can see that the process 'camera action' is repeated three times.
 This indicates that a specific camera job is loaded onto the camera, executed, and the results are received.
 More information about the camera (vision) jobs will be provided in the next paragraphs.

 <h3>Vision System: Board localisation</h3>
 We used the Cognex Vision framework in order to locate the taskboard and its orientation.
 In detail, we generated several different "jobs", which got called by ABB's rapid-code.
+Specifically, we used the Cognex PatMax RedLine Pattern algorithm.

 <ul>
   <li>"newTaskboard.job" -> result: position and orientation of the taskboard</li>